LudmilaAmriou/DataCamp_projects/README.md

 ## Third project: Do Left-handed People Really Die Young?
 This notebook will use pandas and Bayesian statistics to analyze the probability of being a certain age at death given that you are reported as left-handed or right-handed.

+## Forth project:  Draw Flowers Using Mathematics
+As the name of the project says, the notebook will use the **ggplot2 library of R** to draw mathematical functions such as sin and cos and form flowers.